pdwaggoner/tradeoff/README.md

 # `tradeoff`: Calculating tradeoffs in decision-making based on aggregate behavior

+## This measure is introduced and validated in a paper currently _Under Review_.
+Please be sure to let me know if you want to use or work with this.
+Also, any ideas on making it better are always welcomed!

 ## Why should I use `tradeoff`?

 First some background.
 Then, what does the package do in an intuitive sense?